-As of Saturday, May 8, 2021, Sweet Briar College has 0 active cases among employees.
+As of Friday, Oct.
+8, 2021, Sweet Briar College has 1 active case among employees.
+There are 0 active cases among students.
 There are 0 contacts in quarantine.

 An individual who has tested positive for COVID-19.

 People in isolation remain there for at least 10 days after their positive test, but they must also no longer be exhibiting symptoms before they can be released.